Gainesville ISD Digital 1:1 Student

 Within Gainesville, there are several public access points where District devices can easily and legally connect to a cost-free Internet connection.
 The Gainesville Public Library System and several businesses have wireless networks available for public use.

-In addition, there are affordable internet service solutions for qualifying students in this area from the following providers:
+In addition, there are affordable home internet service solutions for qualifying students in this area from the following providers.
+Click on company names below to visit their site to see what each offers.

 Return of Device

 Devices will be returned to the home campus the last week of school for updates and maintenance.
-Students will receive the same device when they return in the fall.
 Students leaving the district or graduating must return their device and pay all outstanding fees.

 Gainesville ISD Acceptable Use Policies